john-cd/rust_howto/bk/src/language/macros.md

 Repetition in the transcriber is also possible: In the example above, the `$(...)*` syntax repeats the `temp += $x;` statement for each captured expression `$x`.

-[Metavariable expressions](https://lukaswirth.dev/tlborm/decl-macros/macros-methodical.html#metavariable-expressions)↗ support is available in nightly Rust.
+More complex [Metavariable expressions](https://lukaswirth.dev/tlborm/decl-macros/macros-methodical.html#metavariable-expressions)↗ support is available in nightly Rust.

 Note that macros-by-example have "mixed-site hygiene".
 This means that loop labels, block labels, and local variables are looked up at the macro definition site, while other symbols are looked up at the macro invocation site.
 Refer to the [Rust Reference - Macros][book~rust-reference~macros]↗ for full details.